Metal cluster compound: Transition metal halide clusters

-Many of the early metal clusters can only be prepared when they incorporate intertitial atoms.
+Many of the early metal clusters can only be prepared when they incorporate interstitial atoms.

 In terms of history, Linus Pauling showed that "MoCl2" consisted of Mo6 octahedra.
 F. Albert Cotton established that "ReCl3" in fact features subunits of the cluster Re3Cl9, which could be converted to a host of adducts without breaking the Re-Re bonds.
 Because this compound is diamagnetic and not paramagnetic the rhenium bonds are double bonds and not single bonds.
 In the solid state further bridging occurs between neighbours and when this compound is dissolved in hydrochloric acid a Re3Cl123− complex forms.
 An example of a tetranuclear complex is hexadecamethoxytetratungsten W4(OCH3)12 with tungsten single bonds.
 A related group of clusters with the general formula MxMo6X8 such as PbMo6S8.
 These sulfido clusters are called Chevrel phases.

 Fe-S clusters in biology

 In the 1970s, ferredoxin was demonstrated to contain Fe4S4 clusters and later nitrogenase was shown to contain a distinctive MoFe7S9 active site.
 The Fe-S clusters mainly serve as redox cofactors, but some have a catalytic function.
 In the area of bioinorganic chemistry, a variety of Fe-S clusters have also been identified that have CO as ligands.

 FeMoco, the active site of most nitrogenases, features a Fe7MoS9C cluster.